How to Root Android Phone.

 Most of us can’t live a day without our phones.
 Especially for those using Android.
 After looking at the history of smartphones, we all amaze how quickly Google has developed such a powerful Operating system, Android.
 Today most of us have android phones and use them as much as we can.
 Some even want to go beyond and root their Android phones to extend their functionalities.
-So if you’re one of them and want to root Android phone, here is the article.
+So if you’re one of them and don’t like requesting somebody “root my phone”, here is the article.
 In this article, I’ll be talking about what is Android rooting, the benefits and steps to rooting your Android device.

 Why root Android?